papers-we-love/papers-we-love.github.io/README.md

 #### Adding a chapter

 Chapters are managed in `source/chapter.yml`, which is used to dynamically generate links on the site.
+This command will also create a generic template page for the chapter in `/source/partials/chapters`.
 Chapters can be quickly added with a CLI command:

 ```bash
 $ middleman chapter NAME